-Making a Christmas garland out of fabric is a good idea.
-You will need thin strips of different colors of fabric and then thread them on a string.
-There are various other ideas like making trees, triangles and other shapes out of fabric.
-You can even make no-sew garlands.
+Making a Christmas garland from fabric is a cool idea.
+Thin strips of different colors of fabric can be stringed up as a garland easily.
+There are also other ideas like cutting out trees, triangles, and other shapes out of fabric.
+You can go for no-sew fabric garlands.

 DIY felt garland for Christmas